 However, the opiate dependence and addiction process in the brain remains the same.
-Opioids have for centuries been used to promote a feeling a pleasure, pain relief, and relaxation.
+Opioids have for centuries been used to promote a feeling of pleasure, pain relief, and relaxation.
 This is what happens:

-- When the opioid (heroin, oxycodone, Percocet, etc) reaches the brain, they attach to Mu Opioid Receptors.
+- When opioids (heroin, oxycodone, Percocet, etc) reach the brain, they attach to Mu Opioid Receptors

-- As the user continues, the person will develop a tolerance and a dependence, meaning, they have to use more to achieve the same effect, and they become dependant on that effect.
+- As the user continues, the person will develop a tolerance and a dependence, meaning, they have to use more to achieve the same effect, and they become dependent on that effect

-Long story short, when opioids are present, everything is hunky dory, but when they are not, the brain goes into an overcompensation mode, which results in anxiety, muscle cramps, diarrhea, and jitters.
+Long story short, when opioids are present, the person’s system is able to function normally, but when they stop this drug use, the brain goes into an overcompensation mode, which results in anxiety, muscle cramps, diarrhea, and other unpleasant withdrawal symptoms.

-While length and frequency of use will play big roles in the severity of the symptoms, they are usually more or less the same throughout all opiate users.
-Some of the most common physical and mental symptoms are:
+While length and frequency of use will play big roles in the severity of the symptoms of withdrawal, they are usually more or less the same throughout all opiate users.
+Some of the most common physical and mental symptoms of opioid withdrawal syndrome are: